-Fluffy Egg-Free Pancakes Recipe from scratch, a delicious and healthy breakfast or brunch treat.
+Fluffy Egg-Free Pancakes made from scratch, a delicious and healthy breakfast or brunch treat.
 Ready in about 15 minutes only, these pancakes are the very best you can get.
-And no sugar added.
+And no sugar added either.

 Ok, I must confess, I wasn't planning to make egg-free pancakes, but regular ones.
 I only realised there were no eggs left after I had promised the little ones pancakes.
 And God forbid you promise something to kids and not keep your word!